 How to read and interpret DMARC reports for better email security.

-DMARC reports are essential for monitoring the effectiveness of your email security.
-They provide valuable information about how your domain’s emails are being handled by receiving email servers.
-Here’s what you need to know about the DMARC report:
+This provides valuable information about how your domain’s emails are being handled by receiving email servers.
+Here’s what you need to know about the report:

 1. What Are DMARC Reports?